Single-rope technique

 The two-ascender "frog" is a sit-stand system.
 It is used among cavers worldwide.

-The single-rope techniques (SRT) are a set of methods used to descend and ascend on the same single rope.
-Single-rope techniques are used in caving, potholing, rock climbing, canyoning, roped access for building maintenance, and by arborists for tree climbing, although to avoid confusion in the tree climbing community, many have taken to calling them "stationary" rope techniques.
+Single-rope technique (SRT) is a set of methods used to ascend and descend a single fixed rope length, commonly used in caving, rock climbing, canyoning, roped access for building maintenance, and by arborists for tree climbing.
+To avoid confusion in the tree climbing community, it is occasionally referred to as "stationary" rope technique.

 Single-rope techniques are used in contrast to double-rope techniques (DRT), also known as the moving-rope techniques.